byu-cpe/Maeser/sphinx-docs/development-setup/architecture.md

 # Architecture Overview

 This document provides a detailed walkthrough of Maeser’s core architecture.
 At the center is the **App_Manager**, which initializes and connects all major modules.
-Below is a graphical representation of the class hierarchy, using **MyST** code fences for Mermaid.
+Below is a graphical representation of the class hierarchy:

 ```{mermaid}
 flowchart LR